calnix/stakingPro/Documentation/Problems.md

-1. Handling fee pct values against diff token precision values
+## 1. Handling fee pct values against diff token precision values

-2. Calculating NFT Boost factors and updating it on stakeNfts
+## 2. Calculating NFT Boost factors and updating it on stakeNfts

-3. redistribution inactive participants in a vault
+## 3. redistribution inactive participants in a vault
     - their rewards go to active participants
     - i.e
     - vault has rp staked, but no moca tokens.
 Only eligible for staking power; not token rewards
     - staking power earned -> rp stakers get a fee; as per fee schedule
     - what about the component that is meant to go to moca token stakers

-4. Minimum of 100 RP for onboarding to contract

-5. Special NFTS
+## 4. Special NFTS

 ----

 # Design considerations

-1. Decimal Precision
+## 1. Decimal Precision

 index rebased to 1e18
 rewards calculated and stored in native